Al-NadhariFaroq/chat-application/README.md

 rmiregistry <port number> &
 ```

- - Then, start the server on localhost
+ - Now, start the server on localhost
 ```bash
 java ChatServer
 ```

-- or, if you want to use another host
+- you can use another host
 ```bash
 java ChatServer <host>
 ```

+- Finally, run the client. <br>
-- Two version of client exist, textual and graphical
+Two versions of client exist textual and graphical<br>
-to run the textual version run
+To run the textual version
 ```bash
 java TextualClient <host>
 ```

-- to run the Graphical version run
+- To run the Graphical version
 ```bash
 java GraphicalClient <host>
 ```